 In addition, adults who have recently left prison and/or are struggling with addiction or mental health problems will still be able to live in these properties alongside teenagers in care.
 We want adults to get the right help too, but teenagers in care have their own needs and rights as children which should be met separately (though we support young adults who were in care being able to stay in their children’s homes for as long as they need to).
 It is not right that supported accommodation for adults can provide care (see the end of our answer to Question 2 below), yet teenagers in care are expected to go without.

-3) It is proposing that Ofsted inspects supported accommodation where 16 and 17 year-olds who are in care live.
+3) Is proposing that Ofsted inspects supported accommodation where 16 and 17 year-olds who are in care live.
 However, the Department for Education suggests that it may not be necessary for each place to be inspected and the organisation managing the accommodation (called ‘providers’) could be inspected instead.
 It is asking for views on whether inspections should be provider-level or the accommodation itself.

 Three-quarters of the organisations who run supported accommodation where children in care live are private companies.
 This means they run the places as a business to make profit.
 Often a company has many places where children in care live.
 The Department for Education suggests a selection of places (a sample) could be inspected, if there is support for provider-level inspection.